 At Thales, we believe in taking a holistic approach to security.
 That's why we strive to provide secure, durable, and innovative solutions.

 As experts in both documents and related solutions, Gemalto strongly supports the ICAO TRIP (Traveler Identification Program) initiative and shares the vision that there must be a global fight against fraud by securing all links in the security chain.

 We offer extensive experience and support, enabling our customers to meet their expectations for distinct and robust documents that are as secure as they are attractive.
 As a result, we're proud to have designed some of the most secure and attractive passports, IDs, and driver licenses to appear in recent years.

-If you have a question on 3D Surface, Window Lock, or Edge Sealer feature, or would like more information on the Finnish ePassport project, please leave a comment in the box below.
+If you have a question on the 3D Surface, Window Lock, or Edge Sealer feature, or would like more information on the Finnish ePassport project, please leave a comment in the box below.